418Coffee/flux-template/README.md

 ## Considerations

+**_This looks interesting but complicated, how can I understand this template better?_**

+I've tried to make everything as intuitive as possible.
+Looking at the individual files and cross-referencing values should help get a rough view of how things work.
+I also recommend you to carefully look over the [Flux documentation](https://fluxcd.io/flux/) whenever you don't understand the contents of a file.

 **_Why not a monorepo approach?_**

 A monorepo is great in theory, dev, staging and prod in one repository with the ability for overlays to minimize duplicated resource declaration.
 In practice it gets tangled quick, there are a lot of nuances between different environments that can result in more complexity than structure.